google/kotlin-fhirpath/README.md

 ### Timezone offset in date time values

+This FHIRPath implementation adopts a strict, safety-first approach to date time comparisons, especially around the handling of timezones and date time values with different precisions.

+#### Date time values without timezone offset

-The FHIRPath specification allows implementations to provide a default timezone offset when comparing a date time value with a timezone offset against one without.
+The FHIRPath specification allows implementations to provide a default timezone offset for date time values that do not have one.
 See the relevant sections on [equality](https://hl7.org/fhirpath/N1/#datetime-equality), [equivalence](https://hl7.org/fhirpath/N1/#datetime-equivalence), and [comparison](https://hl7.org/fhirpath/N1/#comparison).

-To prioritise safety and correctness, this implementation **does not assume a default timezone offset** (such as UTC or the system's timezone offset) for date time values without one.
-This is the safest approach because the implementation does not have the provenance of the data: it could have originated from a different system or context, making any "guess" potentially incorrect and dangerous.
+To prioritise safety and correctness, when comparing date time values without a timezone offset with date time values with a timezone offset, this implementation **does not assume a default timezone offset** (such as UTC or the system's timezone offset).
+This is because the data could have originated from a different system or context unknown to this implementation, making any "guess" potentially incorrect and unsafe.

 This leads to the following behavior:
 - Equality (`=`, `!=`) and comparison (`<=`, `<`, `>`, `>=`) operators will return an empty result
-'{}' to indicate uncertainty
+`{}` to indicate uncertainty
 - Equivalence (`~`) operator will return `false` since equivalence cannot be proven.
 Likewise, `!~` will return `true`.